alexkolson/neue-daten-fuer-hamburg/README.md

-# Hamburg Bewegt Sich
+# Neue Daten fuer Hamburg
-Rough english translation: Hamburg moves
+Rough english translation: New data for Hamburg

-This is a POC for the Hamburg Bewegt Sich project at the 2017 Hochbahn Mobility Hackathon.
+This is a POC for the Neue Daten fuer Hamburg project at the 2017 Hochbahn Mobility Hackathon.

 ## Files
 - [`api.js`](api.js): Minimal POC implementation of the API for storing and retrieving pings from all registered becaons in the project.